hazradwip/Cloudifytests_charts/README.md

 **eksctl –** A command line tool for working with EKS clusters that automates many individual tasks.

+**helm v3 -** A command line tool that enables user to install application on Kubernetes Cluster.

 ##### Minimum requirements to run application on the cluster:-

    You need 4vCPU machine and 4gb ram